I’m the prophet of the Second Inversion!

 —Brown, “Buster’s Mal Heart”

-Mr. Robot’s Rami Malek doesn’t do as many movies as other actors of his status in Hollywood—but when he does, I pay attention.
+Mr. Robot’s & Bohemian Rhapsody’s Rami Malek doesn’t do as many movies as other actors of his status in Hollywood—but when he does, I pay attention.
 He’s one of those intense & uncanny performers who seems to attract really esoteric-type mindfuck roles.
-The 2017 indie flick Buster’s Mal Heart, which is currently available to view on Netflix, is one of those movies & Jonah/Buster (see, we already have some instability in the identity department) is one of those roles.
+The 2017 indie flick Buster’s Mal Heart is one of those movies & Jonah/Buster (see, we already have some instability in the identity department) is one of those roles.
 Spoilers ahead!

 I could say to you that Buster’s Mal Heart is The Shining crossed with Mr. Robot crossed with Donnie Darko, but I might be misunderstood.
 It isn’t that qualities of these projects—resonances, if you will—influenced this movie.
 Rather, Buster’s Mal Heart is if you literally cut out pieces of The Shining, Mr. Robot, and Donnie Darko and sort of “stitched” them together.
 It’s like the filmmakers just took Malek’s character from Mr. Robot and just placed him in an extended version of his “reality.”
 Which is to say: the movie is almost like a “continuation” of Mr. Robot.